dokku/docker-orchestrate/README.md

 ```

 Provider services are skipped before skip label and database detection checks (but after model services), ensuring they are never deployed regardless of other configuration.

-## Caveats

-- **Single-node focus**: `docker orchestrate` is designed for use with Docker Compose on a single Docker Engine.
-It is not intended for use with Docker Swarm.
-- **Script healthcheck locality**: The `x-healthcheck-host-command` script is executed on the host machine where the `docker orchestrate` command is run, not within the container itself.
-Use the `HEALTHCHECK` directive to run healthchecks within a container.
-- **Network connectivity**: For script healthchecks that rely on `.ContainerIP`, the host machine must have direct network access to the container's IP address (e.g., via the Docker bridge network).
-- **Failure Action**: Currently, only the `pause` `failure_action` is supported.
-Other `failure_action` values will cause `docker orchestrate` to exit non-zero.
-If a deployment fails, `docker orchestrate` will stop and leave the system in its current state.